Dheuster/AFT-FO4Edition/readme.txt

         Ensure you have version 9.20 or greater/newer.
 If you do not, return to step 1 and get the latest version.

-     4) The 7-zip window will show 2 files:
+     4) The 7-zip window will show 3 files:

           /Data
-          readme_aft_1_22.txt
+          readme_aft_1_23.txt
+          unlockcurie.txt

-        Make sure BOTH items are hi-lighted.
-To hi-light both entries quickly, hit CTRL + A
+        Make sure ALL items are hi-lighted.
+To hi-light all entries quickly, hit CTRL + A

      5) Hit Extract and then [...] to browse to the location of your fallout4